gamemachine/tachyon-networking/README.md

 ## Reliablity
-Tachyon uses a different model then most due to needing to support high message volumes per frame.
+Tachyon uses a different model then most due to wanting to support higher message volumes and larger messages.
 There is a core trade off in reliability approaches where the more space efficient they are, the smaller the reliability window they can support.
-A popular approach in games is [Glen Fiedler's approach](https://gafferongames.com/post/reliable_ordered_messages/) that encodes acks as bit flags, and adds that to every message.
-But that means your receive window reliability is basically 33 length.
-If you are sending 33 messages per frame, you no longer have reliability.
+A popular approach in games is [Glen Fiedler's approach](https://gafferongames.com/post/reliable_ordered_messages/) that encodes acks as bit flags.
+The normal usage of it is to encode acks in every outgoing message.
+But that means if you send 33 messages per frame, you used up the entire window in a single frame.
+It's designed to be used with higher level message aggregation, sending say 1-4 packets per frame or so.

-The nack model is one way to help with this while still using bit flags to keep bandwidth usage low..
-Instead of having to ack every message, you only have to nack what is missing.
-You get more bang for the buck out of the limited space available.

-Tachyon's model here is still evolving somewhat.
-We currently send a single nack packet per frame that encodes the entire receive window using Glen's approach.
-We just chain multiple sequence/bit flag pairs together to cover the entire 512 length window.
-We further varint encode that so it's very space efficient.
-But these single nacks can themselves get lost, resulting in additional latency.

-To combat that the design is to encode nacks in outgoing messages for the first N nacks, enough history to cover lost per frame nack packets.
-This is still being implemented and tested and the exact approach might change a bit.
-So currently heavy packet loss will introduce some latency.

-In the end what Tachyon gets from this is reliability over a much larger receive window.
-That makes it work well for IPC and also for larger fragmented messages.

-The flow is that if the sender gets a nack but no longer has the message buffered, it sends a NONE response.
-But it always responds.
-The receive window starts at the last in order sequence number, and goes to the last sequence number received.
-If the window reaches max size the start of the window is moved up by one.

-Send buffers are twice the size of receive buffers.
+The nack model can optimistically cover a much larger window in 33 slots, because we are only covering missing packets.
+Tachyon extends this further with a approach that can cover very large windows, the default is 512 slots per channel.

+The receive window has a configurable max.
+It starts at the last in order sequence received, and runs to the last sequence received.
+Once per frame we walk this window back to front and create nack messages each covering up to 33 slots.
+And then pack those into a single network packet that is additionaly varint encoded.
+But that message itself could get dropped, introducing latency.
+So we also support taking those same nacks and insert them into outgoing messages in a round robin fashion.
+Up to a TachyonConfig.nack_redunancy times per unique nack.
+The idea here is nacks in outgoing messages will cover per frame combined nacks that were dropped recently.
+And the per frame nacks provide the larger window coverage.
+The cost for redundancy is the outgoing message header size goes from 4 to 10 bytes.

 One thing to keep in mind is that the nack models needs a constant message flow in order to know what is missing.
 So if you have channels with only occasional messages, you should send a header + 1 sized message regularly.
 Tachyon should just add an internal message here that automatically sends on every channel if nothing else went out, but that's not in yet.

+We also have logic to expire messages that last too long in the send buffers.
+Like occasional large messages that have their own channel.
+The send buffer is 1024, double the size of the default receive window.

 ## Channels